cris7ian/cris7ian.github.io/README.md

 I've worked in different multimedia projects that have taken me to Film Festivals in Sitges, San Sebastián and all over Latin America.

-I have a YouTube Channel called [Super Political Compass](https://www.youtube.com/channel/UC7N8oiW9sgFpkZwKMt5lpcA)
+I have a podcast called [Hammerspace](https://www.youtube.com/channel/UCfh2YzAjVBvzWujqxFXKPNA)

 I managed to combine both my passions (programming and film) to make my node package [moviematch](https://github.com/cris7ian/moviematch).